Local Offer for SEND

 - There will be discussions between previous or receiving schools and settings, prior to a pupil joining or leaving Nicol Mere.

 - Transition visits will be arranged between other settings and Nicol Mere.
 Additional visits are arranged for the children who need extra time in their new school.

 - Year 6 teachers liaise closely with receiving high schools.

-- The Early Learning and Childcare team hold inclusion progress meetings at the beginning of the Autumn term for those primary schools receiving children with SEN from early years settings.
+- The Early Learning and Childcare team hold inclusion progress meetings in the summer term for those primary schools receiving children with SEND from early years settings.

-- The Senco ensures the transfer of SEN records.
+- The SENDco ensures the transfer of SEND records.

 - Teacher to teacher meetings are arranged in the summer term to discuss classes moving up in September-supported by the whole class overview sheet detailing any children’s additional needs.

 A transition session, arranged at the end of the summer term, provides the opportunity for all children to spend time in their new class with their teacher.

 How are the schools resources allocated and matched to the children’s special educational needs?